EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Researched a variety of possible attacks that we can replicate
 - Debug the PathORAM we intended to implement
 3. FoundationDB & PathORAM Integration [10/25/23]
-- Get a working open-source version of PathORAM, both in C++ and Java
+- Get a working open-source version of PathORAM, either in C++ or Java
 - Implement the PathORAM algorithm with FoundationDB in Java, encouraging a pivot point in our project
 - Decide on the attack we want to pursue: Our simulated attack must be of a compromised database that can witness access patterns of retrieval by PathORAM
 - Set up the types of analysis needed for the future: Overhead and Security
-4. FBD & PathORAM fully functioning & Basic Attack
+4. FBD & PathORAM fully functioning & Basic Attack [11/08/23]
+- Implement client library functions exposed to the user's application (put, get, range\_read, and range\_clear)
 - Evaluate the system's performance, focusing on its efficiency, scalability, security, and fix potential bugs
 - Emulate an attack on our PathORAM to test its effectiveness
 - Research the potential of making a resizable ORAM to decide its feasibility